 One of the best ways to get children on the right financial track is to set up IRAs for them.
-Their retirement may seem too far off to warrant saving now, but IRAs can be ideal for teenagers precisely because they likely will have many years to let their accounts grow tax-deferred or tax-free.
+IRAs can be ideal for teenagers because they likely will have many decades to let their accounts grow tax-deferred or tax-free.
+(See Case Study 11.)